-- [1] An appropriate sequence is described, but it is incomplete. - [0] A zero response is completely incorrect, irrelevant, or incoherent or is a correct response that was obtained by an obviously incorrect procedure. - (26) [2] (12,2), and correct work is shown. - [1] Appropriate work is shown, but one computational error is made.
+- [0] A zero response is completely incorrect, irrelevant, or incoherent or is a correct response that was obtained by an obviously incorrect procedure. - (26) [2] A correct sequence of rigid motions is described. - [1] Appropriate work is shown, but one computational error is made.